|Fairholm & Fairholme Family Trees Worldwide|

 Exactly what happened is unclear, but at least two, possibly four, boats were dragged on sledges by the crews in the direction of Great Fish River, although their purpose in going there is unknown.
 It has been assumed that they were seeking fresh meat and then might have ascended the river for 1,000 miles to the Hudson Bay company’s outpost on Great Slave Lake.
 Material from the passage of the crews litters the western and southern coasts of King William Island and part of the North American mainland, but it seems that not all the crew proceeded towards Great Fish River - the Inuit saw evidence of recent occupation of one of the ships, a dead body on board and four sets of European boot prints in the Spring of 1849, around the time that it sank.

-All the many rescue attempts failed, partly because they were looking in the wrong place.
+All of the many rescue attempts failed, partly because they were looking in the wrong place.
 It was not until the M’Clintock expedition of 1859 that the fate of the crews was discovered.
 Where, how and when James died is unknown.
 A court case into the inheritance from his uncle was decided in 1858 and, based on the evidence of arctic experts, it was determined that he must have died by Autumn 1851.
 The only trace of James is his silver cutlery recovered by explorers from Erebus Bay and by barter from the Inuit.
 Three pieces are now in the National Maritime Museum, London, together with many other expedition artifacts.
-James’ memory is recalled by 2 islands and a bay named for him by later explorers - as shown on the larger map - and a seven foot high marble and bronze memorial at Holy Trinity church, Melrose - shown in the image to the left.
+James’ memory is recalled by two islands and a bay named for him by later explorers - as shown on the larger map - and a seven foot high marble and bronze memorial at Holy Trinity church, Melrose - shown in the image to the left.

-In September 2014 the Erebus was located on the sea bottom and the ship's bell was retreived.
-The ship was in remarkably good condition and further invetigations are planned.
+In September 2014 the Erebus was located on the bottom of the sea and the ship's bell was retreived.
+The ship was in remarkably good condition and further investigations are planned.